Hit enter to search

 - Consumption, possession, display or use of alcohol (as a beverage), illegal drugs (including prescription drugs in the absence of a valid prescription), marijuana, and tobacco.

 - Grossly negligent conduct.

-- Use of the Internet to harass or embarrass another person, to spread rumors about another person, to defame another person or to obtain privileged or confidential information.
+- Use of the internet to harass or embarrass another person, to spread rumors about another person, to defame another person or to obtain privileged or confidential information.

-- Defamation of faculty, staff or students.
+- Defamation of NNU faculty, staff or students and/or their families.

 - Unauthorized access to or manipulation (hacking) of computers, computing devices, networks, mobile devices, information systems or software.

 - Conviction of a felony or a misdemeanor involving moral turpitude.

 - Any other conduct that is harmful to persons or property or which is disruptive of the educational process where such conduct would be deemed to be material or harmful by a reasonable person and particularly where such conduct is repeated or persistent.